Skip to content

 Yes, the .fnt files work with TextMeshPro and NGUI.
 For sharp, pixel-perfect rendering, set the texture’s filter mode to “Point” (or “Nearest”) in Unity.

-Blurriness is often caused by texture filtering.
-To fix this, set the texture filter mode to “Point” or “Nearest” in your game engine or application.
-Also, ensure your text is rendered at integer positions without scaling.
+Usually caused by texture filtering.
+Set the filter mode to “Point” or “Nearest” in your game engine, and render text at integer positions without scaling.
+See Sharp Rendering for anti-aliasing tips.

 How can I fix incorrect character spacing?